infinum/qa-handbook/Testing/Testing - Testing session.md

 Later on, when the time is up and the bugs you all found are on the list, the moderator should create a task for every bug in the project management tool (Productive, Jira, etc.).

 You can find the template for the testing session [here](https://docs.google.com/spreadsheets/u/0/d/1-K0ruKggRnxOOEhLa_vrt8yjDWaxHQZO9QvCtuIlpPo/edit).
 Feel free to copy it and use it for your project.
-Also, check out the [test plan](https://docs.google.com/spreadsheets/d/1GOo7AQgINTd7XOby0wry0H9fdRURbqoOUaTTA-TPrMQ/edit?usp=sharing) that was used for a testing session on the Modra  project.
+Also, check out the [test plan](https://docs.google.com/spreadsheets/d/1Z0IfHgVQ0js9DHLPDAzQZR4oHydfqQhPza5Hz-NQju4/edit?usp=sharing) that was used for a testing session on one of the Infinum project.

 ## General tips for the testing session